CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to solve "error: Microsoft Visual C++ 14.0 or greater is required" when installing Python packages?]: https://stackoverflow.com/a/64262038/9935654
 [powershell unable to find type Windows.UI.Notification]: https://stackoverflow.com/q/65680941/9935654
 [What are the numbers in Tesseract box file?]: https://stackoverflow.com/a/53384065/9935654
+[Custom syntax highlighting in JetBrains IDE's]: https://stackoverflow.com/q/24840231/9935654
+[Retrieve (Default) Value in Registry key]: https://stackoverflow.com/a/58068894/9935654
+[What is the idiomatic way to slice an array relative to both of its ends?]: https://stackoverflow.com/q/28460208/9935654
+[Setting Windows PowerShell environment variables]: https://stackoverflow.com/a/2571200/9935654
+[Powershell alias not being set from script]: https://stackoverflow.com/a/42157836/9935654

 {{< /table/bootstrap-table >}}